westerndevs/western-devs-website/source/_posts/2017-07-06-Scrum_with_WIP_Limits.md

 We're not going to change that at all.
 Limiting work in any manner is a **GREAT** start!

 What we can do though is introduce count-based WIP limits at stages in the virtual kanban system.
 And that is it!
-Remember we are doing a minimum viable change to minimize risk, build experience and comfort, and see if this event works.
+Remember we are doing a minimum viable change to minimize risk, build experience and comfort, and see if this even works.

 ## Scrum is naturally enhanced by Kanban

 Kanban practitioners usually strive to enhance the effect of the WIP limit policies on their system, constantly tuning them to get optimal performance.
 In order to do this, Kanban tends to promote more fine-grained WIP policies at the workflow stage level.
-This isn't the only place or way that we can use WIP policies, but it is a really great next step for a Scrum to take.
+This isn't the only place or way that we can use WIP policies, but it is a really great next step for a Scrum team to take.

 So very simply, the next step for Scrum teams to take is to put a WIP limit policy indicator at the top of a their kanban board!

 Let's walk thorough an example and see how simple that would be!

-### Scrum CONWIP policy controlled Board
+### Scrum CONWIP policy controlled board

 ![Scrum Board with CONWIP policy][7]

 We can see here that we are only controlling WIP for the entire system by limiting how much work can be pulled in per sprint.
 This is a great start to limiting WIP, but we might be able to improve the overall flow of work within the team's workflow.
 I have seen Scrum teams that start **everything** at the beginning of the sprint instead of starting only as much as they can handle and trying to finish that before starting a new story.
-This isn't good behaviour or encouraged behaviour in a Scrum team, but it happens without any other policies to guide team members to better behaviour.
+Starting everything at once isn't good behaviour or encouraged behaviour in a Scrum team, but it happens without any other policies to guide team members to better behaviour.

 ### Scrum Board with Workflow Stage WIP control policies added